yomidevs/yomitan/README.md

 ### Load the ext folder as an unpacked extension
 https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked

+### Importing settings
+If you have settings you want to keep from another version of Yomichan, you can try exporting them from that version and importing them into Yezichak.
+The import/export feature is in the Backup section at the bottom of the Settings page.

 ## Dictionaries

 To get dictionaries, visit the #dictionaries channel in the [Yezichak Discord server](https://discord.gg/kd4YXFaV).